jrg94/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

    should contain both kernel and secondary methods.
 Also, null and aliasing must be avoided, when possible.
 The methods themselves must also be in justifiable locations, such as kernel or secondary.

-With that said, these criteria will not be overly strict as you are only just brainstorming some components.

 ## Pre-Assignment